 A health centre is a unit maintained by a municipality or joint municipal authority, which is responsible for basic health care.
 Non-urgent clients of basic health care are treated at municipal health centres.
 On weekdays during the health centre’s operating hours, it must be possible to be able to reach the health centre by telephone without delay or visit the health centre.
 Health centres may also be referred to as health stations or wellness centres.

 Health services refer to health services, which are produced in each country with public or private funding, directed by legislation and have valid licences issued by the authorities to execute those services.
 In Finland, health services are provided as public and private healthcare services.

-According to Finnish law, temporary residence refers to a residence abroad lasting less than one year.
+According to Finnish law, temporary residence refers to a residence abroad lasting less than six months.
 Temporary residence abroad may involve a week-long holiday as a tourist, several months’ residence during the winter season or an academic year as an exchange student, for example.
 During a temporary residence abroad, a person’s home and the municipality of residence recorded in the Population Information System usually remain in Finland.

 Certificate of entitlement to medical care in Finland

 The certificate of entitlement to medical care in Finland is a paper certificate issued by Kela, which a person may use to prove his/her right to use public health care services in Finland.
 Kela issues certificates at the request of a person or public health care or on its own initiative.
 The certificate also contains information on whether the person is entitled to reimbursement for medical care and whether public health care is entitled to state reimbursement for the costs of the medical care provided to the person.